(800) 814-2665 Questions? Call Us Now!

 Read more

-Crandall Building
+Crandall Building (pass by)

 Directly to our left is the Crandall Building, the very first skyscraper built in Salt Lake City.
 It’s the building with the carved arched entryway.
 Constructed in the 1890s, the building originally housed McCornick Bank.
 It was one of the first buildings in the area to include an elevator!
 Locals were fascinated by the new-fangled contraption, and women draped in calico dresses accompanied their husbands to the bank just to ride it.